Efficient mutual magic and magic capacity with matrix product states: Efficient numerical methods by Pauli sampling

-is the mutual information of the joint probability distribution $q_{\rho}$ defined in~\eqref{eq:distq}.
-Note that this relation holds because $q_{\rho_A}$ ($q_{\rho_B}$) is the marginal probability distribution of $q_{\rho}$ in $A$ ($B$), which is not the case for $p_{\rho}$.
-This also provides $\mathcal{I}_1^{[q]}(\ket{\psi})$ with a clear interpretation, as the difference between the classical mutual information of $q_{\rho}$ and the quantum mutual information defined in subsystems $A$ and $B$.
+where $I(q_{\rho_A},q_{\rho_B})$ is defined in~\eqref{eq:classical_mutual_info}.
 The 2-R\'enyi entanglement entropies can be efficiently computed for MPS via standard methods.
 Then, $I(q_{\rho_A},q_{\rho_B})$ can be estimated by

 where $P_A$ and $P_B$ are Pauli strings reduced onto subsystem $A$ and $B$ respectively, such that $P = P_A \otimes P_B$.
 Thus, we need to sample only from one distribution $q_{\rho}$, which can be done efficiently for MPS as shown in Ref.~\cite{haug2023stabilizer}.
 We discuss the technical details in Appendix~\ref{sec:mutualNeumann}.
+Importantly, the estimation of $\mathcal{I}_1^{[q]}$ is expected to require significantly fewer samples than $\mathcal{I}_1^{[p]}$ because it avoids the need to accurately estimate the individual SREs for the subsystems.
+We corroborate this computational advantage in the transverse-field Ising model, as shown in Appendix~\ref{sec:diffMutual}.